ngaskill/liferay-docs/develop/reference/articles/03-screenlets-in-liferay-screens-for-ios/05-ddl-form-screenlet-for-ios.markdown

 - `- screenlet:onDocumentFieldUploadStarted:`: Called when the upload of a
   Documents and Media field begins.

-- `- screenlet:onDocumentField:uploadedBytes:sentBytes:totalBytes:`: Called when
+- `- screenlet:onDocumentField:uploadedBytes:totalBytes:`: Called when
   a block of bytes in a Documents and Media field is uploaded.
 This method is intended to track progress of the uploads.